 In 1982, bollywood based guitarist, accordion player and upstart composer, Charanjit Singh recorded an album titled Ten Ragas To A Disco Beat.
 The album is techno before there was any techno!
 A brilliant accident if we can view it 30 years down the line.
 Classical ragas on analog synthesizers, backed by square bass patterns, 808/909 beats.
 The album's foundation in terms of sound, is based on the globally acclaimed "holy trinity" - Roland 303 Bass - The 909 Drum Machine & The Jupitor 6 Polyphonic synthesizer.
 1982, EMI India released the album on limited vinyl, titled "Synthesizing: Ten Ragas To A Disco Beat".
 Albeit a marginal run on late night radio and some underground parties, the album vanished without a trace.
 "The future would be written elsewhere...."

 However out of time and place, the album can be defined as acid-house by accident!
-Without doubt the Indian ragas entrenched in the forefront!
-As countless electronic music pundits, journalists and writers believe and claim that acid-house and techno is endemic to Detroit and Chicago(early 1985) not many ever heard 10 Ragas, an album that predates and pioneers, however unsung.
+A chance meeting point of Indian Ragas, 80s synthesis and beats.
+As countless electronic music pundits, journalists and writers believe (and claim) that Acid-House and techno is endemic to Detroit and Chicago(early 1985) not many ever heard 10 Ragas, an album that actually predates whatever happened in Detriot & Chicago.
 Given that earliest techno and acid-house is tagged on DJs and home-producers crawling out of the industrial collapse (the automobile industry of America), Charanjit's definition and legacy is audibly mature, in terms of musicality, composition and even taking risks.

 A lot changed inside the electronic music universe in the years and decades to follow ...
 Fast Forward to 2008, the record is unearthed by Edo Boeman, a Dutch record collector while rummaging through discarded vinyls at a kitsch shop in Mumbai.
 Edo on first listen, is blown by the record!
 "At first listen, it sounded nothing like I had heard from Bollywood and nothing like Indian pop or electronica also..." recalls Edo in 2012.
 In early 2010, Bombay Connection based in Holland re-released the LP in two volumes - newly remastered.
 The record goes out a unsuspecting and largely impressionable public, who were quickly convinced that the sound was emerging from Chicago, Detroit and or Manchester in the mid-late eighties.
 Some even argued it was Aphex Twin 'belting' out the 'old-acid' under one of his dozen avatars.
 The disbelief aside, the sound of this record was immediately vintage, crude, yet futuristic and difficult to say ...
 Who?
 When?
 Fairly controversial.
 Just as the first (1985-88) and second (1994-97) wave of acid-house did arrive and thrive on the Roland 303 / 808 / 909 combination - on the albums of Phuture, Acid Trax, Jeff Mills, Juan Atkins, Cybotron in the late 80s - and later as with Aphex Twin, Ritchie Hawtins, Orbital, Luke Vibert etc in mid 90s.
 These artists, today are revered as superheroes of electronic music culture as much as the instruments itself which went onto become a standard, an uber-class within the canvas of electronic music for decades ...